getnamo/myo-ue4/README.md

 ##Bugs and Todo##
 * Hub runs on the main thread, adds 1ms to render loop.
 Should be separated into its own thread or reduced to near 0ms.
 * Platforms apart from Windows are untested
-* While Plugin does support hot plugging Myos (turning them on/off, running out of range), it does not support hot plugging of the bluetooth hub.
-This is a limitation of the Myo SDK.
-If you run your game with the hub disabled (e.g. bluetooth usb unplugged), you will receive the event *MyoDisabled()* and no further notifications.
-Plugging in the bluetooth hub and restarting the game will re-enable it.

 ##Credits and License##
 * Plugin by Getnamo, Myo SDK provided by Thalmic Labs